 Bad Oils & Fats

-Sunflower Seed Oil, Corn Oil, and Vegetable Oil should be avoided in favor of healthy alternatives.
+Sunflower Seed Oil, Corn Oil, and Vegetable Oil should be avoided favoring healthy alternatives.